 Make this amazing Zuppa Toscana recipe loaded with Italian sausage, kale, cannellini beans, and potatoes!

 Zuppa Toscana literally translates from Italian to English as soup from Tuscany.
-Tuscany is a region in the Northwest side of Italy, much like a provence is in Canada.
+Tuscany is a region in the Northwest side of Italy, much like a province is in Canada.

 The flavor combinations in this soup are a wonderful blend of savory and spicy.
 This soup is jam packed with ingredients, just like a Mulligan Stew, making it super hearty and absolutely wonderful for grazing on all day every day.

-Zuppa Toscana soup is also pretty unique because in its simplest form it is really just sausage, potatoes, beans and kale.
+Zuppa Toscana soup is also pretty unique because in its simplest form it’s only a few ingredients